Shahriar-Turag/remote-kitchen/README.md

 First I need to check that the production branch is up to date with the master branch.
 I do this by running `git checkout production` and then `git merge master`.
 If there are any conflicts, I will need to resolve them before continuing.

 Next, I create a new branch called "hotfix" off of the production branch.
-I do this by running `git checkout -b hotfix production`.
+I do this by running `git checkout -b hotfix/my-issue/issue_id`.

 I then make the necessary changes to the code in the hotfix branch and commit them with `git commit -m "Fix bug in production code"`.